balcortex/100_days_code_web_development/README.md

 ## Day 038 - 2023/10/10

 Today I worked on the hero section (title, button, and image).
 I used a div container with the flexbox layout to separate the text and the image.
 For the text, I used h1, p, and button tags.

+## Day 039 - 2023/10/11

+Today I worked on the information section.
+This section uses an h2 and a div (flexbox container) as the main elements.
+Inside the container are four divs, each with a p and img tags.